 Your home is often center stage when it comes to outdoor holiday decorating, but all elements of your landscape including your fence, deck and patio can become props.
-Here are some ways to add holiday magic to the outdoors this year:
+At Long® Fence, we know a few ways to add holiday magic to the outdoors this year:

 Decorate Trees and Shrubs